tryton-vanmeer/tryton-vanmeer.github.io/content/drafts/sp3-archlinux-gnome.md

 GNOME Web still has a way to go as a browser, but there's a lot to like about it.
 Especially the touch gestures.

 ## Stylus

+While I'm no artists, I have a surface pen and it works with no issue.

+I've played around with [MyPaint](http://mypaint.org/) and the pen works as expected, specifically erasing when flipped around.